 A well-designed logo is essential to the success of any business.
 It’s the first thing people see, and it can make or break their impression of your company.
 That’s why it’s important to work with a professional designer who understands your vision and can create a logo that represents your business.

 Your logo is the key to your brand.
-Your brand is the key to you site’s design and layout.
+Your brand is the key to your website’s design and layout.
 They are all connected and part of your brand’s circle of life.

 I ask new clients several questions to gather information and inspiration for a logo design.
 Sometimes it can be tricky to get on the same page.
-I ask question like:
+I ask questions like: